 Car salesperson average salary in Germany, EUR €44,352 per year

 How much a good car salesperson makes depends on several factors, including the dealership’s compensation or commission structure and the salesperson’s ability to make a positive impression on the customer.

 Below are 11 tips on how to be a good car salesperson that will get you to that coveted six-figure earning potential:

 In the business of selling cars, a name means a lot (and we’re not just talking about car brand names here).
 If you want to be a good car salesperson it’s important that you start learning the names of future and current customers and remember them.

 In this day and age, communication with a personal touch has dwindled.
 Emails, text messages and other marketing have lost their authenticity.
-In fact, according to Segment, 71% of customers feel frustrated when their shopping experience isn’t personalized.
-By using a customer’s name in communications, and tailoring content that pertains to their interests, you can make yourself stand out as a good car salesperson and establish trust by making customers feel like they’re not just another email address or phone number.
+In fact, according to Segment, 60% of customers are likely to become repeat buyers when their shopping experience is personalized.
+By using a customer’s name in communications, and tailoring content that pertains to their interests, you can create a great first impression, build rapport and establish trust by making customers feel like they’re not just another email address or phone number.

-A good car salesperson will learn a customer’s name as soon as they get an online lead, send them an introductory video email and use the customer’s name in the message—much like they would if they were talking casually to one of their friends.
-The mission here is to make the customer feel like they matter, establish trust, get them to come into the dealership and, ultimately, buy a car.
+A good car salesperson will learn a customer’s name as soon as they get an online lead, send them an introductory video email and use the customer’s name in the message – much like they would if they were talking casually to one of their friends.
+The mission here is to make the customer feel like they matter, establish trust, get them to come into the showroom and, ultimately, buy a car.

 One of the keys to be a good car salesperson means figuring out what your customers want and delivering on their expectations.
 This requires that you ask the right questions and listen twice as much as you talk.